KDawgDK/Powershell_Stuff/README.md

 # Powershell_Stuff
-A rewrite of my windows server setup scripts that plans to combine them and make them more efficient
+A rewrite of my windows server setup scripts that plans to combine them and make it more efficient